Dominic Savio: The Life of Dominic Savio

 Soon after the death of Dominic, John Bosco wrote his biography, The Life of Dominic Savio, which contributed to his canonisation.
 The original Italian edition was considered so well written during the time of Don Bosco that, along with his History of Italy and Ecclesiastical History, it was used in many public schools as part of the course materials on the Italian language.
-Among the other writings of John Bosco are the Biography of Fr.
-Joseph Cafasso, The Life of Francis Besucco and The Life of Michael Magone.

 Veneration

 Though some were of an opinion that Dominic was too young to be canonised, Pope Pius X insisted that this was not so, and started the process of his canonisation.
-Dominic Savio was declared Venerable in 1933 by Pope Pius XI, was beatified in 1950 by Pope Pius XII, and declared a saint in 1954.
+Dominic Savio was declared Venerable in 1933 by Pope Pius XI, was beatified on 5 March 1950 by Pope Pius XII, and was declared a saint in 1954.
 Pope Pius XI described him as "small in size, but a towering giant in spirit."